nova-video-player/aos-AVP/faq/faq.md

 I managed to get 20 subs quota per day (instead of the 10 I had initially) by clicking on the "IF YOUR DOWNLOAD LIMIT IS WRONG, CLICK HERE TO FIX IT" found at https://www.opensubtitles.com/fr/users/profile.
 It might work for you too if you are in this situation (could be a sign-in before 2024 boost).

 ## Some files located on local/USB storage are not seen by nova a.k.a.
-API31 debacle
+API31 debacle.

 For good reasons Google restricts `MANAGE_EXTERNAL_STORAGE` permission since API31.
 Nova thus switched to MediaStore API.